nigelhaim/3rdYr_2ndSem/Thesis Orientation.md

 	- Can ask but cannot answer
 - Calling a friend
 - Proposal
-	- Once a week
+	- Once a week meetings
 	- Can be more
 	- Planning stage
-	- Sir is focused on us
 - Implementation
 	- A bit lie low
 	- Can report 2 times a week